 7 – Go shopping!

 Cross things off as you buy them and check your list before you leave the store, just to make sure you didn’t miss anything.
+This is a great job for your little helpers, if you have them, along with these other tips and tricks for keeping the kids busy while you SAVE.

 Also, give yourself plenty of time so you’re not rushed and accidentally forget important things on your list.